 A proper warm-up is one of the most overlooked aspects of strength and bodybuilding training.
 Yet, it’s one of the most effective ways of minimizing injury risk and improving overall workout quality over the long term.

 A solid warm-up is very easy to execute and shouldn’t take any more than about 10 to 15 minutes to complete.

 The first part of your workout will consist of simple mobility exercises.

 These will prepare your body for your workout by raising core temperature, improving joint mobility, lubrication, and range of motion, and activating the muscles and nervous system for maximum strength and performance.

 After your mobility exercises you will move on to what’s called weight acclimation.

-This is where you will take the first major compound exercise of your workout and perform 3 low intensity sets, gradually building up to the weight you will use during your normal workout.
+This is where you will take the first significant compound exercise of your workout and perform three low-intensity sets, gradually building up to the weight you will use during your regular activity.

-Here is a chart you can use to calculate your warm up weights, remember these percentages are based off of the weight you will use during your normal exercises.
+Here is a chart you can use to calculate your warm-up weights; remember, these percentages are based on the weight you will use during your typical exercises.

 - 50% x 7 reps